-Most of the work we do – running Sandpits, facilitating training and problem solving sessions – involves working in groups.
-Our innovation process calls for collecting an often diverse group of people and perspectives and creating opportunities for them to catalyze and connect with each other to re-frame a problem or generate new ideas to solve it.
-We try to mix it up; working in large groups, sub-groups, pairs, trios and foursomes.
-We shift the groups over the course of the program so different minds get to meet and merge.
+Most of the work we do – running workshops, as well as facilitating training and problem solving sessions – involves working in groups.
+That’s because our innovation process calls for collecting an often diverse group of people and perspectives and creating opportunities for them to catalyze and connect with each other to re-frame a problem or generate new ideas to solve it.
+We try to mix it up; sometimes working in large groups other times in smaller groups of pairs, trios or foursomes.
+We shift the group members over the course of the program so different minds get to meet and merge.

 Sometimes, however, the din of workshop chatter can be too much.
 After three days of “turn and talk” and exchanging ideas and mapping out scenarios together, we’re overloaded and over-stimulated.
 Our brains are full.
 We cease to think with clarity or good judgment.